CS178A-B/yelp-review-topic-categorizer-analyzer-app/README.md

 ### `npm install`

 Installs node package dependencies for this project.
-(Dependencies may be found in package.json file)
+(Dependencies may be found in package.json files)

 ### `npm start`